To ensure the accuracy of our patient satisfaction scores, we require that providers who see patients receive

-David S. Weinberg, MD, MSc, has served as the Chair of the Department of Medicine and the Director of Gastroenterology since his appointment in 2008.
+David S. Weinberg, MD, MSc, has served as the Chair of the Department of Medicine since his appointment in 2008.

 Dr. Weinberg’s research centers on the prevention and control of gastrointestinal malignancies with a particular interest in biomarkers, chemoprevention, the cost effectiveness of clinical care and in novel methods to promote cancer screening utilization.
 He currently holds research support from the National Institutes of Health, the pharmaceutical industry, and philanthropic organizations.
 He is the author of more than 150 peer reviewed manuscripts and sits on the editorial boards of several biomedical journals including Gastroenterology.